authelia/authelia/docs/configuration/access-control.md

 ## Policies

-With **Authelia** you can define a list of rules that are going to be evaluated in sequential order when authorization is delegated to Authelia.

-The first matching rule of the list defines the policy applied to the resource, if no rule matches the resource a customizable default policy is applied.
+The policy of the first matching rule in the configured list decides the policy applied to the request, if no rule matches the request the [default_policy](#default_policy) is applied.

 ### deny